 A hacker can access your virtual infrastructure via several paths.
-As we discussed in part one of this series, the virtualization layer creates additional points of vulnerability and
+As we discussed in part one of this series, the virtualization layer creates additional points of vulnerability and requires that you secure a host and each individual virtual machine (VM).

 These attack vectors include virtual hard disk files, logging utilities and even virtual machines (VMs).
 But there's one more attack vector to consider: the network itself.
 To protect against this risk, it's crucial to follow virtual network security best practices.
 In this tip, we cover some key tactics.